google/orchestra/README.md

 Copy the file for the multiple_partners_erf_upload_bq_dag.py dag, the dv360_multi_file_upload_erf.py operator and the entire schema and utils folders required to your dag folder in Google Cloud Storage.

 The Worflow should start running automatically and be scheduled daily.

+## Data & Privacy

+Orchestra is a Framework that allows powerful API access to your data.
+Liability for how you use that data is your own.
+It is important that all data you keep is secure and that you have legal permission to work and transfer all data you use.